 Monitor Your Weight

 Get on the scale, try on a predesignated pair of slacks, or use a tape measure.
 The method is not important.
-Just be sure that you are able to keep track of the pounds.
+Just be sure that you are able to keep track of the progress.
 If you find that you have put on one to three pounds, just be extra watchful for a few days.
 If you put back more than four pounds, however, you should gear up for "relapse recovery."
 As you build your recovery plan, enlist the support of at least one person who really understands the ups and downs of weight reduction.
+It may be helpful to keep a food diary so you can see where you deviated and how it affected your weight.

 Remember that you are a capable, intelligent person who can accomplish whatever you set out to do.
 Learn to cope with the stress that leads to overeating.
 Keep a mental picture of your total weight loss experience—your new body, the feeling of being in control and taking care of yourself, or even your new clothes.